Divorce and Taxes: How the New Tax Bill Will Impact Alimony, Child Support, and Prenuptial Agreements in New Jersey

 Child support is based upon the parties’ respective incomes, as well as some specific expenses.
 The New Jersey Child Support Guidelines treated alimony as income to the recipient/payee and deductible to the obligor/payor.
 This new treatment of alimony under the tax plan will require the Courts to review the child support guidelines calculations and the worksheets upon which they are based, as the current set of guidelines will not apply to new cases.
 But the old guidelines and programs will still need to be available, because in cases predating January 1, 2019 where there is an alimony component, alimony will still be tax deductible to the payor and taxable to the recipient.
 This potentially could have a huge impact on child support.
 Depending on how the spousal support is treated in the guidelines, it may also have a large impact on the percent contributions either party has to the child’s extracurricular, unreimbursed medical, day care, and college educational expenses (among others).
 Previously negotiated pre-marital agreements which discuss alimony may be premised upon the tax liability shift to the payee.
 It is anticipated that litigants with alimony exposure will not want to pay as much, as they will not receive a tax benefit.
 Divorce cases will be harder to settle, and litigation will probably increase.

-The new tax bill is going to make sweeping changes which will impact essentially everyone who files a tax return.
-If you have a pre-nuptial agreement already, or if you have questions about the new tax bill will impact you and your divorce, you should speak with a qualified tax professional and with an experienced family law attorney at Hoagland, Longo, Moran, Dunst & Doukas, LLP.
-Please do not hesitate to contact me at firstname.lastname@example.org or at 732-545-4717.
+The new tax bill is going to make sweeping changes that will impact essentially everyone who files a tax return.
+If you have a pre-nuptial agreement already, or if you have questions about how the new tax bill will impact you and your divorce, you should speak with a qualified tax professional and with an experienced family law attorney at Hoagland, Longo, Moran, Dunst & Doukas, LLP.
+Please do not hesitate to contact me at email@example.com or at 732-545-4717.